Have every right to resign: Disqualified Karnataka MLAs tell SC

 BJP to get 3 to 4 seats in Karnataka by-polls: Internal survey

-Rohatgi said pleas filed by these MLAs under Article 32 of the Constitution were maintainable and there was not question of referring the matter to a constitution bench.
+Rohatgi said pleas filed by these MLAs under Article 32 of the Constitution were maintainable and there was no question of referring the matter to a constitution bench.

-When the issue whether the matter should be referred to a Constitution bench was raised, the bench said, "We are aware about the impending election.
+When the issue whether the matter should be referred to a Constitution bench was raised, the bench said, "We are aware of the impending election.
 We will decide this issue".

 Senior advocate C A Sundaram, appearing for one of the disqualified MLAs, told the bench that speaker's order "goes on imaginary reasons" and he should not have gone into the reasons behind the resignation.